-whimp's wrap-up - February: "I felt that we were more relieved of not losing than we were proud of winning"
+whimp's wrap-up - February: "We were more relieved of not losing than proud of winning"

 Last weekend I watched the nerve-racking documentary 'Free Solo', which follows professional rock climber Alex Honnold in his quest of achieving greatness by free soloing (climbing without ropes and safety gear) the 3,000 ft. high wall, El Capitan.